Ojieide/alx-low_level_programming/0x00-hello_world/README.md

 <li><strong>5-printf.c</strong> - a C program that prints exactly with proper grammar, but the outcome is a piece of art,, followed by a new line</li></br>
 <li><strong>6-size.c</strong> - a C program that prints the size of various types on the computer it is compiled and run on</li></br>
 <li><strong>100-intel</strong> - a script that generates the assembly code (Intel syntax) of a C code and save it in an output file</li><br>
+<li><strong>101-quote.c</strong> - a C program that prints exactly and that piece of art is useful" - Dora Korpar, 2015-10-19, followed by a new line, to the standard error</li></br>
 </ul>
 </p>